hellscent/hellscent/README.md

 <p align="center"> preferably W2I

-<p align="center"> I'd usually get back at you if u whispered me , but if i don't i were probably afk. so maybe leave a msg on my retrospring instead
+<p align="center"> I'd usually get back to you if you whispered me, but if I don't, I was probably AFK.
+So maybe leave a message on my Retrospring instead."

-<p align="center"> pretty blood dni, other that that ur free to int
+<p align="center"> pretty blood DNI, other that that youre free to int

-<p align="center"> cuddles are always open, if i were unaccompanied
+<p align="center"> cuddles are always open, if I were unaccompanied